Skip to main content

 On Field UpdateWhen a specific field value is updated on a request (see below).

-Each event type (except On Field Update) can only be used once per connector.
+Each event trigger (except On Field Update) can only be used once per connector.
 If an event is already configured in one row, it will not be available to select in another row of the same connector.

 On Field Update

 The On Field Update event fires whenever a specific field is changed.
-When you select this event type, an additional Field picker appears — choose the exact field (from your configured field settings) that should trigger the webhook.
+When you select this event trigger, an additional Field picker appears — choose the exact field (from your configured field settings) that should trigger the webhook.
 You can add multiple On Field Update rows, each watching a different field.
 Each field can only be used once per connector.

 Set up a third-party connector